PiDelport/SA-COVID-19-projections/README.md

 [Projection chart]: https://docs.google.com/spreadsheets/d/e/2PACX-1vRXZDdEQoIMZ6Jvx_5He7SUCUAXAVdi5fcX0kOepif2403AKugwHZRz5PZ65VBzptsDdEyzJmF_k6Ie/pubchart?oid=719594516&format=image
 [Projection sheet]: https://docs.google.com/spreadsheets/d/1zJC06iokpJ65-ZdJCgqCAIgpYpUTwOlpcxI_27wTtn8/edit#gid=1060653400

-As of 5 April 2020, this gives us these reference points:
+As of 6 April 2020, this gives us these reference points:

-* **Inflection point:** 20 Jun – 3 Jul, with 2.9 – 11.8 million infections.
+* **Inflection point:** 26 Jun – 10 Jul, with 2.9 – 11.8 million infections.
   This is when the growth rate peaks, and begins to slow down.

-* **Active case peak:** 29 Jun – 12 Jul, with 2.5 – 10.1 million active cases.
+* **Active case peak:** 5 Jul – 19 Jul, with 2.4 – 9.6 million active cases.
   This is when the recovery (or fatality) rate overtakes the growth rate, and the number of cases begins to go down.